jasonkeung/knights-tour/README.md

 ## Getting Started

 Run KnightsTour.jar as an executable Java program to start; no other files are required.
 If on a Linux machine, make sure Right Click > Properties > Permissions > "Allow executing file as a program" is checked.
 The other files in the repository are for development purposes and are not needed for normal use of the program.
-File20.txt is included for easy access and reference.

 ## Built With